“Now that’s a slap in the face.”

 Maarssa nodded, a breezy smile hiding the disappointment evident in her eyes.

-“So do I Joel.
-I was looking forward to getting to know you better.”
+“So do I Joel.”
 She handed Jan a small flim card.
-“My number.
-Give me a call sometime.
-I’ll make sure I’m not busy.”
+“My office number.
+Give me a call the next time you’re in the Greater Javin.
+I’ll try not to be busy.”

 “Okay.
 What’s so damn important?”